Nigeria: Floods death toll rises to 603, govt calls for more evacuations | Africanews

 The release of excess water from Cameroon’s Lagdo dam was for instance blamed.

-Nigerian minister for Humanitarian Affairs, Disaster Management and Social Development announced that the permanent Secretary of the Ministry Dr Nasir Sani Gwarzo, was "to lead a delegation to Cameroon next month, to discuss the periodic opening of the Lagdo dam with the authorities".
+Nigerian minister for Humanitarian Affairs, Disaster Management and Social Development announced that the Permanent Secretary of the Ministry Dr Nasir Sani Gwarzo, was "to lead a delegation to Cameroon next month, to discuss the periodic opening of the Lagdo dam with the authorities".

-According to the minister, "metrological Agencies are warning that [Editor's note: southern] States like Anambra, Delta, Cross River, Rivers, and Bayelsa are still at risk of experiencing floods up till the end of November."
+According to the minister, "metrological Agencies are warning that [Editor's note: Southern] States like Anambra, Delta, Cross River, Rivers, and Bayelsa are still at risk of experiencing floods up till the end of November."

 The World Food Programme and the UN's Food and Agriculture Organization said last month that Nigeria was among six countries facing a high risk of catastrophic levels of hunger.
 So far, 332,327 hectares of farmland have been destroyed sparking food-security fears.